DISCOWER/atmos_fmq/README.md

 docker compose -f docker-compose-vehicle-linux-{name_of_the_robot}.yml up
 ```
 where in place of {name_of_the_robot} you should put the name of the robot you are using.
 Check that the corresponding file is available in the docker folder.
+**FLEETMQ WARNING**: After the update, each device has its own docker file

 Finally, launch the control feeder node